salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 Route SHOULD NOT exceed two resource names in the URI.
 Routes MUST NOT expose resource past two nested levels, implementations SHOULD wrap and expose the sub-resource.

+Routes MUST NOT use reserve word(s) in resource name
+* "views"

 **Examples**
 {service}/{resources}